-The physical size and weight of the Panasonic FZ330 and the Sony RX10 III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the FZ330 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic FZ330 and the Sony RX10 III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is somewhat larger (3 percent) than the Panasonic FZ330.
 Moreover, the RX10 III is substantially heavier (52 percent) than the FZ330.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 Concerning battery life, the FZ330 gets 380 shots out of its DMW-BLC12 battery, while the RX10 III can take 420 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 III can be charged via the USB port, which can be very convenient when travelling.